KLongmuir/DominionCardData/README.md

 The `types: string[]` property of a given `Card` is a list representing all the types that a Card has (e.g. the card "Moat" has `.types` equal to `["Action", "Reaction"]`).

+### Categories

+The `categories: string[]` property includes convenience identifiers for many card types.
+These identifiers cannot be found on the printed card itself.

+#### Category Values

-A custom type called `Basic` is added to denote cards that are basic Supply cards across all sets.
-This type does not appear anywhere on the printed card itself, but is used to denote basic supply cards that are always placed in a Kingdom no mater the 10 card Kingdom makeup (e.g Copper, Estate, Curse, Potion, etc.)
+* `Basic` denotes cards that are basic Supply cards included in every game.
+These are the basic supply cards in Base Dominion (Copper, Silver, Gold, Estate, Duchy, Province, Curse)
+* `SetBasic` denotes cards that are basic Supply cards, but only in their Set (e.g. "Platinum" and "Colony" are `SetBasic` cards, because they should be in the supply when playing with the "Prosperity" set)
+* `Landscape` denotes cards that are *not* included in the Kingdom list, but are still part of the game (e.g. Landmarks, Ways, Events, etc.).
+The full list can be found [here](http://wiki.dominionstrategy.com/index.php/Landscape) on the Dominion Wiki.

 ## Guide to the Data Values